Sacrifice in War

 Radio Q&A: 5 August 2012, Question 3

-I answered a question on sacrifice in war for Philosophy in Action Radio on 5 August 2012.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on sacrifice in war on 5 August 2012.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Is it a sacrifice for a soldier to fight for his country?
 Most people regard fighting for one's country to be a glorious sacrifice.
 The soldier risks life and limb, but gets little in return.
 Assuming a proper government and a justified war for self-defense, is serving in the military a sacrifice?
 And if so, is that sacrifice noble?